Iraq War: 2004: Insurgency expands

 In June 2004, the CPA formally transferred sovereignty to the Iraqi government, headed by interim Prime Minister Ayad Allawi.
 Allawi opposed the hasty de-baathification that would destabilize the political structure of the Iraqi government.
 His secular rule of law agenda was unsuccessful as "instritutionalized sectarianism" developed in the escalating conflict with Muqtada al-Sadr in Najaf and Sunni radicals in Fallujah.

 In one of the most significant single attacks of the war 49 newly trained Iraqi soldiers were executed by insurgents wearing police uniforms on 23 October 2004.
 Analysts note this supports the view that Iraqi police forces and Interior Ministry had been compromised by insurgents.
 Allawi blamed the attack on coalition forces.

 The offensive in Fallujah resumed in November 2004 in the bloodiest battle of the war: the Second Battle of Fallujah, described by the US military as "the heaviest urban combat (that they had been involved in) since the Battle of Hue City in Vietnam."
 During the assault, US forces used white phosphorus as an incendiary weapon against insurgent personnel, attracting controversy.
 The 46‑day battle resulted in a victory for the coalition, with 95 US soldiers killed and approximately 1,350 insurgents.
 Fallujah was totally devastated during the fighting, though civilian casualties were low, as they had mostly fled before the battle.

+At Abu Ghraib prison, members of the US Army and the CIA physically, sexually, and psychologically tortured and abused prisoners in US custody.
+The image of The Hooded Man symbolized the scandal.

 Another major event of that year was the revelation of widespread prisoner abuse at Abu Ghraib, which received international media attention in April 2004.
 First reports of the Abu Ghraib prisoner abuse, as well as graphic pictures showing US military personnel taunting and abusing Iraqi prisoners, came to public attention from a 60 Minutes II news report and a Seymour M. Hersh article in The New Yorker (posted online on 30 April).
 Military correspondent Thomas Ricks claimed that these revelations dealt a blow to the moral justifications for the occupation in the eyes of many people, especially Iraqis, and was a turning point in the war.

 2004 also marked the beginning of Military Transition Teams in Iraq, which were teams of US military advisors assigned directly to New Iraqi Army units.